domagalski/linux-video-streaming/README.md

 Once you have that installed, you can use `/dev/video10` (or whatever you've configured as the OBS output device via `v4l2loopback` on your system) with the V4L2 output plugin under the OBS tools menu.

+## Audio

+My instructions above do not mention audio.
+While some IP cameras have audio, I prefer to use an actual dedicated microphone for video conferencing.
+The Linux application I use for configuring my audio setup is called `pavucontrol`.
+Nothing special needs to be done to set up Linux audio on Ubuntu, however it should be worth pointing out that if you're using an IP camera, there will be some video latency between when you do something on the camera and when it shows up on screen in OBS.
+It may be necessary to add a manual audio latency to match the video latency.
+This can be done in `pavucontrol` from the `Input Devices` tab in the advanced settings for your microphone device.